onyxlang/rfc/concurrency.md

 puts a # => 44
 ```

 An atomic operation on a numeric variable returns its old value.
-Therefore, `a += 1` should not make sense in the example above, because it is expected to be expanded to `a = a + 1` and `a + 1` returns the old value of `a`?!
+Therefore, `a += 1` is expected to be a volatile operation, because it expands to `a = a + 1`, which is not thread-safe?
 However, it's possible to overload the `+=` method.
 In this case, atomic numbers could (and do) overload this method to modify the variable pointer, still returning the old value.
 Another example demonstrating it:

 ```ruby
 atomic a = 42